mmertama/quts/README.md

 !
 Hello World
 ```
 #Hello
-Functions can be created with <b>fun<b> command and its block is closed using block closing notation <b>;;</b>.
-In printing ($<NAME>) refers to value in register, if NAME is omitted, the value printed is popped from the stack.
+Functions can be created with <b>fun</b> command and its block is closed using block closing notation <b>;;</b>.
+In printing ($NAME) refers to value in register, if NAME is omitted, the value printed is popped from the stack.
 Functions are called with their name and command line is pushed into stack. <b>$</b> is generic stack variable that is popped on every reference.

 ```
 fun hi